supermanny81/ciscosupportsdk/README.rst

 Features
 --------
-* Represents all of the Cisco Support API interactions in native python.
+*  Represents all of the Cisco Support API interactions in native python
     *  Authentication and connection management
     *  All APIs organized hierarchically as attributes and methods under the main API object
     *  Returned data objects are all native python objects
 *  Pagination is automatic and transparent
 *  API documentation will appear in your IDE to ease development

 Installation
 ------------